 A ten-year schedule of changes in NPL and related ratios is to be included within the CAFR for PERS.
 However, based on GASB guidance, this ten-year history can be built one year at a time following implementation.
 We have shown only the current year of this Schedule of Changes in Net Pension Liability and Related Ratios above and believe that you can accumulate these individual years in the MainePERS CAFR to build this schedule to show the full ten-year schedule over time.
 Notes to this schedule should be included for any factors significantly impacting the trends reported within the period shown in this schedule at that time.
-As of June 30, 2017, we believe no such note is necessary and as such have included none in the Notes to Schedule of Changes in Net Pension Liability and Related Ratios above.
-However, it is our expectation that System staff will make the final determination regarding any notes needed for this schedule and are available to provide any information they may need for this purpose.
+As of June 30, 2018, we have included such a note in the Notes to Schedule of Changes in Net Pension Liability and Related Ratios above.
+However, it is our expectation that the System's staff will make the final determination regarding any notes needed for this schedule and are available to provide any information they may need for this purpose.